 A new student who wants to get involved in the classroom can make it easier on you as a teacher and prepare them for life beyond the classroom.

 Giving a new student a classroom job is an excellent means of integrating them with the class and allows them a unique opportunity to get to know the other students.
-Involving them in these areas makes sure that students learn how to be responsible and monitor how well they fit in and integrate with the other students.
+Involving them in these areas makes sure that students learn how to be responsible and monitor how well they fit in and integrate with them.

 A responsible student will help the school become a better place and can, in the end, help students improve their grades in a given subject, but it can aid them to become better global citizens who are prepared for the world outside of the classroom.